SullivanC137/Apex-Workshops/Going the distance/instructions/2.basics/README.md

 ON YOUR OWN:
 - Create a report and form on the runners and events tables
+  * runners: form (normal, not modal) and report
+  * events: editable report
+  * each with their own navigation link in the menu

 CODE ALONG:
 - Create a form page to add results to an event